MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/culture-complexity.md

 ## Next steps

 When the team has a general understanding of roles and responsibilities, it’s time to begin preparing the technical details of the migration.
-Understanding [technical complexity and change management](./technical-complexity.md) can help prepare the Cloud Adoption Team for the technical complexity of migration by aligning to an incremental change management process.
+Understanding [technical complexity and change management](./technical-complexity.md) can help prepare the Cloud Adoption team for the technical complexity of migration by aligning to an incremental change management process.

 > [!div class="nextstepaction"]
 > [Technical complexity and change management](./technical-complexity.md)